Contextual Robust State Estimation in Distribution Systems with Real-Time Unobservability and Scarce Data: INTRODUCTION

 In the face of limited real-time measurements, historical data becomes a valuable resource for inferring the current state of the system.
 However, in modern distribution networks, even assuming that the grid topology and parameters are known, we typically face a \textit{double information shortage}.
-First, the available real-time measurements are often insufficient to guarantee system observability, especially given the sparse and uneven deployment of sensing infrastructure.
+First, the available real-time measurements are often insufficient to guarantee system observability, especially given the sparse and uneven deployment of fast sensing infrastructure.
 Second, the historical data itself tends to be limited in both relevance and size, due to the rapid evolution of distribution systems: network topologies are frequently reconfigured and new DERs, such as rooftop solar units, are continuously being installed.
 As a result, previously collected data may quickly become outdated or uninformative.
+Throughout this paper, \emph{scarce data samples} refers to the short window of recent instances collected under approximately the same operating regime---topology, DER configuration, and demand pattern---as the current one.
+The limitation is one of \emph{relevance} rather than volume: abundant but stale archives, such as billing or AMI histories, do not alleviate it.

-These two features, namely, structural unobservability and limited historical data, characterize the operational setting considered in this work.
-While several approaches to distribution system state estimation have addressed information limitations, a comprehensive treatment of the combined scenario involving structural unobservability and limited historical data remains largely unexplored in the literature, despite its growing practical relevance.
+These two features, namely, real-time unobservability and scarce data samples, characterize the operational setting considered in this work.
+While several approaches to distribution system state estimation have addressed information limitations, a comprehensive treatment of the combined scenario involving real-time unobservability and scarce data samples remains largely unexplored in the literature, despite its growing practical relevance.
 In this paper, we propose estimation methods that are explicitly designed to operate under such information-constrained conditions, offering improved robustness and accuracy where conventional methods are not implementable or tend to fail.

-Such a dramatic information shortage motivates the use of contextual learning approaches, which aim to exploit similarities between present and past measurements to approximate the conditional distribution of the underlying system state.
-However, this approximation is highly susceptible to inference errors, particularly when the available historical dataset is sparse or when the same real-time measurements may correspond to a broad range of possible system states~\cite{kumagai_constrained_2025}.
+Such a dramatic information shortage motivates the use of \emph{contextual learning} approaches: data-driven methods that use a \emph{context} vector (here, the real-time available measurements), which aim to exploit similarities between present and past measurements to approximate the conditional distribution of the underlying system state.
+However, this approximation is highly susceptible to inference errors, particularly when the available data samples are sparse or when the same real-time measurements may correspond to a broad range of possible system states~\cite{kumagai_constrained_2025}.